-Fronček, Kingston, and Vezina [631] generalized snake polyomino graphs by introducing straight simple polyominal caterpillars and proving that they also admit an alpha labeling.
+Fronček, Kingston, and Vezina [685] generalized snake polyomino graphs by introducing straight simple polyominal caterpillars and proving that they also admit an alpha labeling.
 This implies that every straight simple polyominal caterpillar with n edges decomposes the complete graph K{2kn+1} for any positive integer k.
-In [630] Fronček introduced a similar family of graphs called full hexagonal caterpillars and prove that they admit an alpha labeling.
+In [684] Fronček introduced a similar family of graphs called full hexagonal caterpillars and prove that they admit an alpha labeling.
 This implies that every full hexagonal caterpillar with n edges decomposes the complete graph K{2kn+1} for any positive integer k.

-Golomb [726] introduced polyominoes in 1953 in a talk to the Harvard Mathematics Club.
+Golomb [784] introduced polyominoes in 1953 in a talk to the Harvard Mathematics Club.
 Polyominoes are planar shapes made by connecting a certain number of equal-sized squares, each joined together with at least one other square along an edge.

-Pasotti [1480] generalized the notion of graceful labelings for graphs G with $e = d \cdot m$ edges by defining a d-graceful labeling as an injective function f from V(G) to $\{0,1,2,\ldots,d(m+1)-1\}$ such that $\{|f(x)-f(y)| \mid xy \in E(G)\} = \{1,2,\ldots,d(m+1)-1\} - \{m+1,2(m+1),\ldots,(d-1)(m+1)\}$.
-The case d=1 is a graceful labeling and the case that d=e is an odd-graceful labeling.
+Pasotti [1610] generalized the notion of graceful labelings for graphs G with e = $d \cdot m$ edges by defining a d-graceful labeling as an injective function f from V(G) to $\{0, 1, 2, \dots, d(m+1) - 1\}$ such that $\{|f(x) - f(y)| \mid xy \in E(G)\} = \{1, 2, \dots, d(m+1) - 1\}$ $1 - \{m+1, 2(m+1), \dots, (d-1)(m+1)\}$.
+The case d = 1 is a graceful labeling and the case that d = e is an odd-graceful labeling.
 A d-graceful α -labeling of a bipartite graph is a d-graceful labeling with the property that the maximum value in one of the two bipartite sets is less than the minimum value on the other bipartite set.
-Pasotti [1480] proved that paths and stars have d-graceful α -labelings for all admissible d, ladders $P_n \times P_2$ have a 2-graceful labeling if and only if n is even, and provided partial results about cycles of even length.
+Pasotti [1610] proved that paths and stars have d-graceful α -labelings for all admissible d, ladders $P_n \times P_2$ have a 2-graceful labeling if and only if n is even, and provided partial results about cycles of even length.
 He showed that the existence of d-graceful labelings can be used to prove that certain complete graphs have cyclic decompositions.
-Benini and Pasotti [337] used d-divisible α -labelings to construct an infinite class of cyclic Γ -decompositions of the complete multipartite graphs, where Γ is a caterpillar, a hairy cycle or a cycle.
+Benini and Pasotti [376] used d-divisible α -labelings to construct an infinite class of cyclic Γ -decompositions of the complete multipartite graphs, where Γ is a caterpillar, a hairy cycle or a cycle.
 Such labelings imply the existence of cyclic Γ -decompositions of certain complete multipartite graphs.
+Riasat, Kanwal, and Javed [1769] give odd-graceful labelings for disjoint unions of graphs consisting of generalized combs, ladders, stars, bistars, caterpillars and paths.